 Achilles tendonitis (also known as Achilles tendinopathy or Achilles tendinosis) is an overuse injury causing pain, inflammation and or degeneration of the Achilles tendon at the back of the ankle.
+This achilles injury can be both acute and chronic, with the main symptoms being pain and stiffness in the tendon at the back of the ankle.
+It can be a difficult injury to treat so catching it early will help prevent further damage.

 If not caught early this can be a difficult injury to cure but with the right treatment and particularly eccentric strengthening exercises, a full recovery can usually be achieved.